Rjpdude/redux-pods/README.md

 Pod states can be included in your store exactly like traditional reducer functions. *It's that easy!*

 To initialize the package, simply import and call `register` with your store object after it's been created.
+This is an example of a simple redux store which includes [gameState](#example) from the example above:

 ```ts
 import { gameState } from './gameState'